-Cook until the sauce is gently bubbling, still stirring and whisking and then bubble for a few mins until the taste of the flour disappears.
-Add the cheese, bar around 25g, stirring it in well, and then season generously, especially with black pepper.
-It forms a great partnership with the cheese.
+Cook until the sauce is gently bubbling, still stirring and whisking, and then bubble for a few minutes until the taste of the flour disappears.
+Add the cheese, bar around 25g, stirring it in well, then season generously with salt and lots of black pepper.
 Remove the sauce from the heat and set aside.

-Cut four holes, around 5cm in diameter, in to the top of the baguette.
+Cut four holes, around 5cm in diameter, into the top of the baguette.
 Remove the crust and then hollow out a little of the soft bread.
 Make sure that you don’t cut straight down through the crust below.
-Line the hole with the ham slices.
+Line the holes with the ham slices.

 Break open the eggs and let around half of the white fall away.
-Perhaps keep that for making macaroons or meringues!
-Then carefully slide the yolk into the hammy cavity.
+(Perhaps keep the reserved whites for making macaroons or meringues).
+Carefully slide a yolk into each hammy cavity.
 Spoon the sauce over the top, being as generous as you dare!

 Bake the baguette for 12 mins until bubbling.

-Cut into four portions, either side of the egg and serve with a chilled pastis or biere blond.
+Cut into four portions and serve with a chilled pastis or biere blond.

 Image: John Holdship